Professor of English

 Chair/Convener, Native American Literature Section within SAMLA, 2003 & 2004

-Steering Committee Member for Indiana University Folklore Alumni Association (since June 2003)
+Steering Committee Member for Indiana University Folklore Alumni Association (2003-2007)

-Former Vice President for Membership and Campus Liaison, current secretary, American Association for University Women, since 2006
+Former Vice President for Membership, Campus Liaison & Secretary, American Association for University Women, since 2004-7

-Website: http://hercules.gcsu.edu/~mmagouli “Folklore Connections” built and launched in 2001 and continuously developed and updated since then.
+“Folklore Connections” built and launched in 2001 and continuously developed and updated since then.
 Includes detailed information for all courses taught, many publications, links, and information on all subjects related to my areas of teaching and research.
-The main page receives over 6000 hits per year.
-My website is listed and linked on Google’s main information page for folklore & literature sites (mine is listed 11th out of only 20 noted sites) at http://directory.google.com/Top/Society/Folklore/Literature/
+While counter was working, the main page received over 6000 hits per year.
+My website has been listed and linked on Google’s main information page for folklore & literature sites

 Faculty Development Workshop (on using technology in teaching and research), Georgia College & State University, January – March 2002 (graduated March 11, 2002 with certificate).